 First, consider the reason you want to grow limes and how you will use them before deciding on a variety.
 There are many types of limes.
 Some are better suited for cooking, baking, and in drinks than others.
 In the case of the kaffir lime, people mostly grow them for the leaves, not the fruit.

-If you are flexible on what type of limes you want to grow, then you can ask at your local nursery for some suggestions based on where you live and the frost tolerance of each variety.
+If you are flexible on what type of limes you want to grow, you can ask at your local nursery for some suggestions based on where you live.
+They will know your microclimate and the frost tolerance of each variety.